Vehicle registration plate: Canada

-In Canada, license plates are issued on the provincial or territorial level.
+In Canada, licence plates are issued on the provincial or territorial level.
 Federally issued plates are only used by the Department of National Defence.
 All provinces issue plates in which the letters and numbers are embossed so that they are slightly raised above its surface.
 The territory of Nunavut introduced the first flat registration plate in Canada in July 2012.

 In the Canadian provinces and territories of Alberta, New Brunswick, Newfoundland and Labrador, the Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, Quebec, Saskatchewan, and the Yukon, registration plates are currently only required on the rear of the vehicle.
-The remaining provinces – British Columbia, Manitoba, and Ontario – require the registration plates to be mounted on both the front and rear of the vehicle, with the exception of some special registration classes in BC such as dealer licenses and "collector floater" plates where only one plate is issued.
+The remaining provinces – British Columbia, Manitoba, and Ontario – require the registration plates to be mounted on both the front and rear of the vehicle, with the exception of some special registration classes in BC such as dealer licences and "collector floater" plates where only one plate is issued.
 When a person moves from one province to another, they are normally required to obtain new registration plates issued by the new place of residence, with some agreements between individual provinces allowing temporary workers, and post secondary students to keep their home plates.

-In 1956, all North American passenger vehicle registration plates (except for French-controlled St. Pierre and Miquelon), were standardized at a size of 6 × 12 in, although a smaller size is used for certain vehicle classes, such as motorcycles, and for the state of Delaware's historic alternate black and white plates, which are 5.25 × 9.5 in.
+In 1956, all North American passenger vehicle registration plates (except for French-controlled St. Pierre and Miquelon), were standardised at a size of 6 × 12 in, although a smaller size is used for certain vehicle classes, such as motorcycles, and for the state of Delaware's historic alternate black and white plates, which are 5.25 × 9.5 in.
 The plates of the Northwest Territories are shaped like a polar bear but bolt to the standard holes.
 Nunavut inherited this design on its creation but switched to rectangular plates in 2012.
 Canadian Forces vehicles that travel on regular roads display registration plates.
 These vehicles have registration plates issued by the Department of National Defence.
 Domestic plates were issued by the DND after 1968.

-Most Canadian provinces offer personalized or vanity license plates, where one can display their own unique combination of characters.
+Most Canadian provinces offer personalised or vanity licence plates, where one can display their own unique combination of characters.

 Prison inmates in Ontario make registration plates.

-The Northwest Territories issues licence plates in a unique polar bear–shaped design.